maxime-pico/kombass/README.md

 ## TODO

-Life seems to not decrease for overpowering unit Display movement reach of opponent
+Life seems to not decrease for overpowering unit -- Can't reproduce Block accepting next move of opponent until "fight" has been pressed Add chat
-Add chat
 4p